Extrapolation of Machine-Learning Interatomic Potentials for Organic and Polymeric Systems: Results

+Fig.~\ref{fig:results} shows the results of using trained MLIPs to predict the energies and forces on different oligomeric chain lengths.
 On first glance, the energy-fitting results of Fig.~\ref{fig:energies} tell a discouraging story -- each training set is unable to predict the energies of the other polyalkanes, with a MAE well-above chemical accuracy (which we define as 1meV/atom\cite{zuo_performance_2020}).
 However, the force results (Fig.~\ref{fig:forces}) imply something much different, in line with our chemical intuition -- at larger chain lengths, we can reasonably extrapolate the energetics of one system to the next (and even those below).

 So, why do these two results diverge?
 A first intuition would be data centering -- machine-learning potentials are typically trained to predict the \emph{fluctuations} in molecular energetics, not their absolute value.
 In other words, the majority of MLIP methods and software first subtracts the mean of the training targets before determining weights and biases.
 This means that the predicted energy $E_{pred}$ is ostensibly where $b$ is a ``baselining constant,'' or the energetic values shared by all training points.
 This is verified by the strong colinearity between our predicted and true values, as shown in Fig.~\ref{si:colinear}.
-A simple explanation of this ``mean-shift'' would be the shift in atomic energies, which, when learning per-atom energies $E / N$, would yield However, this is not the case here, where the $E_C-E_H$ is on the order of 30eV (see App.~\ref{si:methods}), leading to a much larger value than the observed shift.
+A simple explanation of this ``mean-shift'' would be the shift in atomic energies, which, when learning per-atom energies $E / N$, would yield However, this is not the case here, where a shift due solely to atomic contributions would lead to a much larger value than the observed shift.
 This presents an issue for extrapolating energetics from one system to another, where the only information known \textit{a priori} may be the difference in underlying chemistry, and where ``transfer learning'' may be infeasible due to the lack of underlying training data.
 Thus, we first determine if $b$ is a linear function of our composition ($x_C$, $x_H$), as this would still allow for the extrapolation of one system to another without prior computation of energetics or configurations.